colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

 readfullarticle: how-we-redesigned-colab-coop
 ---

-# How We Redesigned CoLab.coop!
+# How We Redesigned CoLab.coop

 Plenty of client service shops go for a simple, no-frills website in favor of focusing on client work.
 We were no exception.
 This approach served us well through the years: